plone/training/theming/theme-package.rst

 This way it is easier to reuse CSS/Less from Barceloneta and Plone add-ons if needed.

-Download and prepare a static theme
+Download And Prepare A Static Theme
 -----------------------------------

 Let's start with an untouched static template, such as this Twitter Bootstrap based one: http://startbootstrap.com/template-overviews/business-casual/.